Facts you should know:

 Animal Cruelty and the Law

-Anti-cruelty laws are crucial and must protect every cat, whether the cat is a pet, stray, or an unowned community cat (also called feral cats).
+Anti-cruelty laws are crucial and must protect every cat, whether the cat lives indoors or is a community cat (an unowned cat who lives outdoors, also called stray or feral).
 When those laws are broken, justice must be pursued.

-It seems simple, but many states lack laws that fully protect cats or the enforcement of those laws.
+It seems simple, but many states lack laws that fully protect cats or the enforcement of existing laws.

 While every state has animal protection laws that prohibit the most egregious acts of violence against dogs and cats, most laws need to be strengthened to create harsher penalties and expanded to apply to any act of cruelty against an animal.
 Laws that are in place must also be better enforced by local officials to be effective.
 In some cases, enforcement does not happen at all.